The diaphragm is a reusable dome-shaped cup that fits over the opening to the cervix and prevents pregnancy.

 For effective birth control, your diaphragm (see pictures below) has to fit well.
-Your doctor will measure your vagina to find the correct size and fit for you.
+Your doctor will examine you to find the correct size.

 To be sure that you know how to use your diaphragm, you will need to practice putting it in and taking it out while you are in your doctor's office.
 Your doctor will check to see that the diaphragm fits right.

 To lower your risk of getting pregnant, you must use your diaphragm correctly and use it every time you have sex.
 You must also use the diaphragm with spermicide (a gel or cream that kills sperm trying to enter the cervix) in order to prevent pregnancy.
-You can put the diaphragm in your vagina up to 1 hour before you have sex.
-Once in place, the diaphragm provides protection for 6 hours.
+You can put the diaphragm in your vagina up to two hours before you have sex.
+If you put it in more than two hours before having sex, you will need to put more spermicide into your vagina.

 Getting Your Diaphragm Ready

-Before you put the diaphragm in your vagina, put about 1 teaspoon of spermicidal gel or cream in the cup (see picture below).
-Smear some more gel around the rim of the diaphragm.
+Before you put the diaphragm in your vagina, put about one tablespoon of spermicidal gel or cream in the cup (see picture below).
+Smear some of the gel around the rim of the diaphragm.
 Do not use petroleum jelly or oil-based vaginal creams (such as Monistat).
 These can make tiny holes in the diaphragm.

 Inserting Your Diaphragm